Halsted station (CTA Green Line)

-Halsted is an 'L' station on the CTA Green Line's Englewood branch, located in the Englewood neighborhood.
+Halsted is an "L" station on the CTA Green Line's Ashland branch, located in the Englewood neighborhood.
 It is situated at 6321 South Halsted Street.
 It opened on December 24, 1906.

 Station layout

 The station has two side platforms and a single entrance on the east side of Halsted Street.
 The entrance contains turnstiles and a staircase and elevator reaching each platform as well as an escalator to the Harlem-bound platform.
 At the east end of each platform is an exit-only staircase.